Marina Matousekova

 Marina Matousekova’s practice focuses on international arbitration and litigation.

-She represents French and international companies as well as public entities in ad hoc and institutional arbitration proceedings (in particular under the UNCITRAL, ICC, LCIA or ICSID Rules) and in court proceedings raising private or public international law issues.
+She acts as counsel for French and international companies as well as public entities in ad hoc and institutional arbitration proceedings (in particular under the UNCITRAL, ICC, LCIA or ICSID Rules) and in court proceedings raising private or public international law issues.
+She also regularly sits as an arbitrator.

 She notably advises clients in the sectors of energy, construction, aeronautics, as well as investments and in shareholders’ disputes.